grizzlyfute/mvcLittleFileManager/README.md

 #### Remember me timestamp (s)
 This options define the time in second of the remember me feature, available on the login page.
 Do not take care if Use authentification disabled.

-#### Self url
-Define the server url.
-You should not have to use this option unless you encours difficulty to take the server name and server root path.
-Defined self url may be usefull in some (rare) proxy situation.
-In doubt, lets it empty.

 #### Temporary directory
 The the directory used as temporary directory.
 This will be used for heavy